 Examples include a $30 credit for spending $150 at Myer, or $50 credit back after spending $350 with Qantas.
-These promotions refresh fairly frequently, so check your account for any new deals.
+These promotions refresh fairly frequently, so check our deals page for any new listings.

 A popular yearly offer is the ‘Shop Small’ campaign, where you can get multiple small statement credits by supporting small businesses near you.